krutikabapat/Crowd_Counting/README.md

 The most reliable networks are CNN, In this I have used CSRNet to count the crowd in an Image.

+4. Density based methods:-
+The concept of an object density map, where the integral (sum) over any subregion equals the number of objects in that region.
+The density values are estimated from low-level features, thus sharing the advantages of general regression-based methods, while also maintaining location information.

 ## Reference Paper:-